izhaarkhan786/izhaarkhan786/README.md

 ## Hi there 👋

-Currently a student studying cybersecurity
+Currently a student studying cybersecurity.
-Planning on placement year work for experience
+Planning on placement year for work experience.

 <!--